WenchaoD/FSCalendar/README.md

 ```objective-c
 @property (assign, nonatomic) BOOL autoAdjustTitleSize;
 ```
-The text size of `FSCalendar` is automaticly calculated based on the frame by default.
+The text size of `FSCalendar` is automaticly calculated based on the frame.
 To turn it off, set this value to `NO`.

 ```objective-c
 @property (strong, nonatomic) NSDate *currentDate;